dnsimple/dnsimple-support/content/articles/changing-email.markdown

     ![Settings menu](/files/account-menu.png)

-1. Change the email and press <label>Update Account</label>
+1. Change the email and press <label>Update Account</label>.

     ![Email link](/files/account-email.png)

 </div>

 <info>
 If the <label>Account email</label> input field is missing under <label>Edit account</label>, then this is the Primary account attached to your user.
-You'll need to [update your user email to change this address](#changing-the-user-email)
+You'll need to [update your user email to change this address](#changing-the-user-email).
 </info>

 You can change the email associated with your user profile from the DNSimple account page.